top of page

 The Big Lie about our worth

-If we get the Big Idea of Worth Season, it protects us from the Big Lie, which is,
+If we get the Big Idea of Worth Season, it protects us from the Big Lie,

 "The more you are worth to God, the better life gets for you.
 He blesses you and protects you more, and he punishes you less."